Skip to main content

 Department of Labor The Administrator of the Wage and Hour Division should take steps to ensure that the unique company identifier designated by the Federal Acquisition Regulation (currently a Data Universal Numbering System number) is included in SCA debarment records in the System for Award Management whenever appropriate and available.
 (Recommendation 5)

 DOL agreed with this recommendation.
-In 2022, WHD reported that a new case management system, WISE, would support the collection of the new Unique Entity Identifier that GSA has developed to replace DUNS.
+In 2023, WHD reported that it was making progress on developing its new case management system, WISE, which now has a collection mechanism for an identification number for SCA contractors for whom WHD will recommend debarment.
 WHD states it will use these numbers to ensure proper reporting of debarments into the System for Award Management.
 We will close this recommendation once Labor provides documentation that WISE is operational and functioning as described.

 Department of Labor The Administrator of the Wage and Hour Division should develop written procedures for consistently and reliably informing the relevant contracting agency about the Wage and Hour Division's findings in SCA investigations that identify violations.
 (Recommendation 6)